The Ulrich Farm Series

 I cherish my days painting on this farm and visiting with Laura.
 She has become such a special person in my life and I am forever grateful.

-These paintings will be for sale as part of a special exhibition - an exhibit to benefit the Land Trust of Bucks County (formerly named Bedminster Land Conservancy) which helped Laura fulfill her dream in preserving this farm.
+The first special exhibition of these paintings was in 2017 - an exhibit to benefit the Land Trust of Bucks County (formerly named Bedminster Land Conservancy) which helped Laura fulfill her dream in preserving this farm.
 Click here for details!